By Dickson Straitony – Art in Tanzania internship

 Conclusion

-Tanzania, as a developing country investing in early childhood education, is the crucial step towards development that will ensure the public provision of high-quality early childhood education by establishing clear policies and work to ensure the increase in enrolment, registration and curriculum development as well as producing a large number of quality early childhood teachers.
-The government should work more on sensitizing the community and parents to the value of preschool education and setting a suitable environment to raise their socioeconomic status.
+Tanzania, as a developing country investing in early childhood education, is taking a crucial step towards development that will ensure the public provision of high-quality early childhood education by establishing clear policies and working to increase enrolment, registration, and curriculum development, as well as producing a large number of sensitised early childhood teachers.
+The government should focus more on sensitising the community and parents to the value of preschool education and creating a suitable environment to improve their socioeconomic status.

 Reference

 Mligo I. (2018).
-Enhancing Young Childrens Acces to Early Childhood Education and Care in Tanzania.
-Contemprary perspective on Child Psychology and Education,
+Enhancing Young Children’s Access to Early Childhood Education and Care in TanzaniaContemporaryry perspective on Child Psychology and Education,

 Pambas, T. (2010).
-Stakeholders’ conception of young children’s readiness for primary schooling in Tanzania.Unpublished M.A Thesis, University of Dodoma.
+Stakeholders’ Conception of Young Children’s Readiness for Primary Schooling in Tanzania.Unpublished M.A.M.A.
+Thesis, University of Dodoma.

 Sestini, E. (1985).
-Preschool Education: Recent Developments in Preschool Policies and Provision in Developing Countries and in the UK.
+Preschool Education: Recent Developments in Preschool Policies and Provision in Developing Countries and the UK.
 In Lillis, K. M. (Ed.).
-School, and Community in Less Developed Countries.
-Biddles Limited, Guiford King’s Lynn, Greatain
+School and Community in Less Developed Countries.
+Biddles Limited, Guiford King’s Lynn, Great Britain

 Similar Posts